-When it comes to customer communication, email is a marketer’s best friend.
+When it comes to customer communication, email templates are a marketer’s best friend.

 But email isn’t one-size-fits-all, and each one you send should serve a specific purpose.

-In this article, I’ll go through six email templates every business should be sending to better engage their audience.
+In this article, I’ll go through six digital marketing email templates every business should be sending to better engage their audience.

 Table of Contents: